You want to bring your kids’ homeschool to life. But how do you do it?

 A savvy homeschool teacher with a library of good books (at home or in the public one down the street) has the potential to teach almost anything.
 And with your or your library’s collection of excellent children’s literature, it’s even better.
 Using real books has the power to transform your kids’ lives.
 This is why […]

 If you’ve read my blog for a minute you’ve heard me talking about bringing your kids’ homeschool education to life or providing lifegiving homeschooling to your kids.
 Do you wonder what exactly I’m talking about when I say this?
+There are two parts to it.
 Let me explain.
-First of all, bringing your kids’ homeschool education to life and lifegiving homeschooling […]
+First of all, you may have noticed […]

 Do you feel as though your children are out of control a lot of the time?
 They don’t listen well?
 They don’t obey consistently?
 Do you have to count to three before they pay any attention to you at all?
 If so, it’s time to work on training (or retraining) your kids in good habits. […]